easybuilders/easybuild/docs/System_toolchain.rst

 be sufficient.

-This includes installing binary software (for which no compiler is used at all), installations that boil down to only unpacking a bunch of scripts, and building and installing a (base) toolchain compiler like GCC.
+This includes installing binary software (for which no compiler is used at all), installations that boil down to only unpacking a source tarball, and building and installing a (base) toolchain compiler like GCC.

-For all intents and purposes, the ``system`` **toolchain can be considered a drop-in replacement for the (deprecated)** ``dummy`` **toolchain** (see also :ref:`system_toolchain_impact_deprecated_dummy`).
+For all intents and purposes, the ``system`` **toolchain can be considered as a drop-in replacement for the (deprecated)** ``dummy`` **toolchain** (see also :ref:`system_toolchain_impact_deprecated_dummy`).

 .. _system_toolchain_usage: